I finally found it. An apartment to move to. It doesn’t have everything on my list I wanted, but it has some things I was not anticipating having.

-This place is also becoming gated, so that gives me a degree of comfort.
+This place is also soon going to be a gated complex, so that gives me a degree of comfort.

 I won’t have a refrigerator with an ice maker.
 But that’s not a big deal to me.
-I used ice trays for years before ice makers became so prominent.
+I used ice trays for years before ice makers became popular.

-Though I know most good cooks like gas stoves, I have a fear of them due to an accident when I was young, and this one is all electric.
+Though I know most good cooks prefer gas stoves, I have a fear of them due to an accident I had when I was young, and this stove is electric.

 I don’t think I’ll have as much kitchen cabinet space, believe it or not.
 But you know me.
 I’ll improvise.

 What I will have are two large walk-in closets for clothing, etc. I don’t have a lot of clothing, and I may as well give away a lot of shoes since I have to wear sneakers with my ankle brace.
 I can use some of that space for other storage.

 The Oklahoma Chapter for Cerebral Palsy called last night and wanted to know if I had anything to contribute.
 They’ll be on my street next week so I will take that opportunity to donate.

 This is a place that just seems more amenable to people my age.

 I’m very worried about the pupsters transitioning.
 They do not take change well.
 Heck, I don’t take change well.

 This will be coming about by May 1.
 Yesterday evening after signing all the paperwork I pulled in the driveway here and couldn’t help but cry.